 If a decision is made to curtail non-essential services at the start of the day, staff who are non-essential are to make arrangements with their managers if they choose to not attend work.
 In these cases, employees may use a vacation day or time off without pay.
 They may also make arrangements with their manager to work from home.
 Employees who are deemed to be non-essential must communicate with their manager once an announcement is made regarding the curtailment of non-essential services at www.ubc.ca.

 The CUPE 2950 Collective Agreement has specific provisions related to this.
 Please see below and contact HR Advisory Services should you have employees who are members of CUPE 2950.

 Employees unable to get to campus due to weather disruptions

-If employees receive approval to telecommute, they will be paid as they are considered at work and performing the duties of their job.
+If there is no curtailment of non-essential services employees may still have difficulty commuting to campus.
+In these cases, if employees receive approval to telecommute, they will be paid as they are considered at work and performing the duties of their job.
 Employees who are not able to telecommute must seek specific direction from their administrative head of unit or manager.
 Potential options are to allow employees to use banked time, vacation, or make up the lost time on another day.
 Alternatively, employees may elect to take an unpaid leave for the day.

 Please note that unionized staff are not normally able to work from home.

 If classes/exams/services are curtailed part way through the day, then the administrative head of unit has the authority to send non-essential staff home early during the day without loss of pay.